Home

 Common ECG findings in women may include a shorter QT interval, a smaller R-wave amplitude, and a longer PR interval than in men.
 They may also reveal conditions such as pericarditis, pulmonary embolism, or cardiomyopathy, which can present differently in women than in men.
 This highlights the importance of considering gender-specific differences in ECG interpretation.

-Common ECG Findings In Women
+Common ECG Findings in Women

 Common ECG findings in women may include a shorter QT interval, a smaller R-wave amplitude, and a longer PR interval than in men.
 They may also reveal conditions such as pericarditis, pulmonary embolism, or cardiomyopathy, which can present differently in women than in men.
 This highlights the importance of considering gender-specific differences in ECG interpretation.